 Investigate house insurance companies you’re considering via their scores on the websites of the top credit agencies and sites such as Trustpilot that track customer complaints against the companies as well as consumer feedback and the processing of cases.
 In some cases, these websites also rate a house insurance company’s financial health to determine whether the company can pay out policies in the event you need to file a claim.

-Look at claims response
+Look at the claims response

 Following a substantial loss, the burden of paying out-of-pocket to repair your house and waiting for compensation from your insurer could put your family in an awkward financial position.
 A number of insurers are outsourcing some functions, including claim handling.